EXTENT OF WILDFIRE

 Processing methodology

-The indicator is based on forest fire data, as defined by Article 2 of Law No. 353/2000, collected by CUFA Station Commands through the compilation of Fire Event Records (FEI) and further cross-referenced with the administrations responsible for Forest Fire Prevention (AIB) in the Administrative Regions.
+The indicator is based on wildfire data as defined by Article 2 of Law No. 353/2000, collected by CUFA Station Commands through the compilation of Wildfire Event Files (FEI), and subsequently cross-checked with regional AIB (Wildfire Prevention and Suppression) authorities.

-For regions and provinces with special statutes, data are extracted from statistics provided by the relevant Regional and Provincial Forestry Corps.
+For regions and provinces with special status, data are drawn from statistics provided by the respective Regional and Provincial Forestry Corps.

 Update frequency